CesiumGS/3d-tiles/Styling/README.md

 * `rgba(100, 255, 190, 0.25)`
 * `hsla(1.0, 0.6, 0.7, 0.75)`

-Colors store rgba components internally where each component is in the range `0.0` to `1.0`.
+Colors store rgba components internally, where each component is in the range `0.0` to `1.0`.
 They are accessed with readonly properties:
 * `red : Number`
 * `green : Number`
 * `blue : Number`